Free Keyword Research Tool Alternative: 5-Min ChatGPT Workflow

 What if my niche is too small for ChatGPT to know it well?

 Pad the CONTEXT block.
 Add a third line describing the buyer's daily workflow, and a fourth line listing two adjacent niches the buyer also reads about.
 The prompt then has enough surface area to generate seeds even for very narrow B2B verticals.
 If you still get generic output, your niche is large enough that ChatGPT just needs a sharper buyer line — rewrite that one before changing the prompt.
+For a grounded alternative, see our VarynForge vs ChatGPT comparison.

 How is this different from just asking ChatGPT for keywords?